 This is an important question!

-If you’ve got Celiac disease or gluten sensitivity, consuming VWG (which is pure gluten) will not go well for you!
+If you’ve got Celiac disease or gluten sensitivity, consuming VWG (pure gluten) will not go well for you!

 There are also many gluten-free flours to choose from, such as those made from almonds, chickpeas, or coconuts.

-Rice and coconut flour, in particular, will tend to crumble, and xanthan gum can help with that.
+Rice and coconut flour, in particular, will tend to crumble, and xanthan gum can help.
 Puffed buckwheat can also be added to gluten-free doughs to help improve their texture and elasticity.

-Be aware that spelt flour, which is often marketed as a wheat alternative, is technically still a kind of wheat (albeit an ancient type of it), and it does contain gluten.
+Be aware that spelt flour, often marketed as a wheat alternative, is technically still wheat (albeit an ancient type) containing gluten.

 Vital Wheat Gluten FAQs